 Answer = $400 loss

-Adding the gain on the call and loss on the put, the investor breaks even on the options.
+The gain on the call and loss on the put offset, so the options break even overall.

 Sign up for free to take 6 quiz questions on this topic